PaladinTyrion/sharedoc-paxos/README.md

 # Etherpad-Paxos
 Etherpad-like online docs collaboration app with Paxos servers

+**IMPORTANT: This project is NOT in any way related to [Etherpad](http://etherpad.org).** We will change the project name once this Spring semester at MIT is over.

 This is a work-in-progress developed to be the final project of [6.824 (Spring 2015)](http://nil.csail.mit.edu/6.824/2015/) at Massachusetts Institute of Technology.

 This project depends on [go-socket.io](https://github.com/googollee/go-socket.io) by googollee.
 We wish we can express our sincere thanks to all contributors in the open-source community whose hardwork made this project possible.